 - Make strategy development inclusive

 A key tenet of agile software development is involving the user or the customer early on and throughout the process, and the same should be the case for agile strategy development.
 Make sure individuals and teams who are close to the customer and close to the day to day business are heavily involved in authoring the strategy.
-This taps into those deep connections they have with the external ecosystem; it sense checks the strategy in terms of real world feasibility and helps gain buy in from the broader business.
+This taps into those deep connections they have with the external ecosystem; it sense checks the strategy in terms of real world feasibility and helps gain buy-in from the broader business.

 - Use modern methods

 Beyond authoring strategy just with employees, modern methods can be used for several purposes.
-Methods like Lean Startup can be used to ideate and test whole new business models with real customers, rather than this being a paper based theoretical exercise.
-There are a number of other approaches such as innovation labs, design thinking, design sprints or story-telling that can be used to enable a business to develop their strategy in a much more effective way.
+Methods like Lean Startup can be used to ideate and test whole new business models with real customers, rather than this being a paper-based theoretical exercise.
+There are a number of other approaches such as innovation labs, design thinking, design sprints or story-telling that can be used to enable a business to develop its strategy in a much more effective way.
 These generally involve using creative techniques to help teams craft new ideas, timeboxing to focus minds on value and the use of multidisciplinary teams to ensure diverse perspectives input into the processes.

 A common misconception is that a plan is not needed when following an agile approach.
 This is incorrect.
 Planning is as important for agile as with any other approach, but it should be done at the right level, and for the right time horizon.
 An agile enterprise recognises that the future cannot be predicted, that planning anything of complexity will include incorrect assumptions.
 And that as soon as a plan is issued it will be out of date as things change.
 Agile therefore calls for realism in planning – only plan what you can realistically predict.
-With a true agile approach, the team is always planning but just in the right small increments.
+With a truly agile approach, the team is always planning but just in the right small increments.

 - Multi-tiered planning